Accommodation, Locations and Travel

 Accommodation

-Conference participants will be lodging at the University of Minnesota Twin Cities East Bank Campus Pioneer Hall of Residence.
+Conference participants will be lodging at the University of Minnesota Twin Cities East Bank Campus Centennial Hall of Residence.
 See the University's Guest Housing site for more information about your stay.
+It is around a 10 minute walk from the Halls of Residence to where the lectures will be held.

 Getting To/From the Airport